Getting Things Done (GTD)

 Tasks with a due date and/or time

-While editing a task, you can click on the Schedule field and select a date and time from the calendar.
-Or simply type the due date and/or time into the task field using natural language, for example, next Monday at 8am.
-The smart Quick Add will automatically recognize and highlight the due date and add it when you save the task.
-You can even type in recurring due dates, like every other Wednesday, for tasks that repeat on a regular basis.
+• Type the due date and/or time into the task field using natural language.
+For example, you can type "next Monday at 8 am" and Todoist's Smart Date Recognition feature will automatically recognize and highlight the due date.
+You can even type in recurring due dates, like “every other Wednesday”, for tasks that repeat.

 You can move items with due dates from the inbox to the relevant project or to the One-Off Tasks project if they aren't associated with a multi-step project.